 However, when I bought mine, it was fairly ripe, thus sweet, thus only useful for sweet recipes or smoothies.

-I broke it down myself to use in the sweet smoothie recipes I posted.
+I broke it down myself to use in this sweet smoothie recipe.

 It’s like a little treasure hunt.